Tencent-RTC/TUIRoomKit/README.en.md

 ## Tryout and Demo Run

-You can directly scan the QR codes below or click [Integrating TUIRoom (iOS)](https://cloud.tencent.com/document/product/647/45681), [Integrating TUIRoom (Android)](https://cloud.tencent.com/document/product/647/45667), or [Integrating TUIRoom (Windows and macOS)](https://cloud.tencent.com/document/product/647/63494) to try out the component.
+You can directly scan the QR codes below or click `Documentation` to try out the component.
 You can also click [TUIRoom](https://github.com/tencentyun/TUIRoom) to view the source code at GitHub.
 <table>
 <tr>
 <th>iOS</th><th>Android</th>